chenz16/path_planning/README.md

 		      frontcar_dists.push_back(frontcar_dist);
 		    }

-4) make decision for keeping or chaning lane. a. if speed expection not met, consider possibility to change lane; b. if a suitable lane is found meeting safety criteria, then change the lane, else stay in lane
+2) Make decision for keeping or chaning lane.
+After the decision is made, call the motion planning strategy to plan the path accordingly.

+a.  if the front vehicle speed is low, consider changing lane;

+b.  find a suitable lane based on current lane, speed difference and distance difference compared with the front vehicle at the target lane.

 		    if (frontcar_speeds[ego_lane] <= 0.95 * MAX_SPEED) {